 Over the last five offseasons, an average of seven NFL head coaching jobs have opened up each year.
-The 2022 offseason was an outlier, with nine top gigs becoming available, but we know there will always be a lot of vacancies following Black Monday.
+The 2022 offseason was an outlier, with nine top gigs becoming available, but we know there will always be several vacancies following Black Monday.
 With that in mind, let’s examine 25 current assistants who could become viable NFL head coaching candidates next spring.

 2023 NFL Head Coaching Candidates

-While Sean Payton, Jim Caldwell, or certain college coaches could be in line to take an NFL head coaching job next season, we’ll keep our focus on coordinators and assistants currently in the league.
+While Sean Payton or certain college coaches could be in line to take an NFL head coaching job next season, we’ll focus on coordinators and assistants currently in the league.

 Leslie Frazier, DC, Buffalo Bills